 Storing the Buns

-You can freeze the buns and reheat them by steaming until fluffy.
+- You can freeze the buns and reheat them by steaming from frozen until fluffy.
+No need to thaw from frozen.

 Assembling the Gua Bao